Why do we recommend that you use the book to market ratio, and not price to book when screening for undervalued companies?

 Negative book value

-If you use the price to book ratio, the lower the value is more undervalued the company is.
+If you use the price to book ratio, the lower the ratio the more undervalued the company is.

 But if the company's book value is negative it will make the price to book value negative.